Welcome to Heritage!

 We’re glad you’re here.
 We hope you find our church a welcoming place where you can get to know us and experience the joy of Jesus Christ together with us.

-Our worship begins at 3pm every Sunday (3902 Market St, Wilmington, NC) afternoon for now with a morning worship service coming soon.
+Our worship begins at 9:30am every Sunday (3902 Market St, Wilmington, NC) afternoon with an evening worship service coming soon.
 We are steadfastly committed to promoting the glory of God while fixing our eyes on Jesus Christ.
 All this is only through the strength of His Spirit.
 As you visit this site we pray you come, taste and see that the Lord is good.

 Our Hope Rests in Jesus Christ